0atman/noboilerplate/scripts/10-Rust-Everywhere.md

 Firstly, as ever, we define the valid states of our system.

+I'll pause here to point out that from this core model you could probably infer the functionality of my app, couldn't you?

+The compiler certainly could.

+Let's move on:

 The only message we expect to send to our component is to increment the counter.

 We don't send this as a string or a number or some anonymous object - this is Rust, we do things properly.
-The Msg enum has only one variant, and that is `AddOne`.
+The Msg enum has only one variant, `AddOne`.
-If there were other valid messages that could be passed in, we could add them here, and even define payloads of those messages such as numbers or strings.
+If there were other valid messages that could be sent to this component, we could add them here, and even define payloads of those messages such as numbers or strings or any type.

-The compiler would then refuse to compile any of our code where we sent the wrong message.
+The compiler would then refuse to compile any of our code where we sent the wrong message or forgot to handle a message variant.

 Just imagine what that kind of certainty would be like in a 100k line codebase.
 That'd be worth waiting a few seconds to compile wouldn't it.

+I've built large react native apps.

-I think so.
+I certainly think so.

 ---